hadley/plyr/index.md

 plyr is a set of tools for a common set of problems: you need to __split__ up a big data structure into homogeneous pieces, __apply__ a function to each piece and then __combine__ all the results back together.
 For example, you might want to:

-* fit the same model each patient subsets of a data frame
+* fit the same model to subsets of a data frame
 * quickly calculate summary statistics for each group
 * perform group-wise transformations like scaling or standardising